psr-ai/lunar-lander/README.md

 5. `--should_learn` (Boolean): Whether the agent should learn or should just exploit on given weights.
 Default is `True`.

 6. `--experiment_name` (String): Unique name for your experiment.
 This will create a directory by this name in the experiments/ directory, which will hold all data related to this experiment.
 Default is `NewExperiment`.
+When exploring, you should give an experiment name corresponding to existing folder name under `implementation/experiments`.

 7. `--problem` (String): Can be any problem in open AI gym which is having vector based state description.
 Default is `lunar-lander` and we tried it on `CartPole-v1` too.

 8. `--initial_weights` (String): Name of the weights the model should use.
 Default is `weights_0750.hdf5`.

+#### Important Note

+When the agent is not learning and only exploiting (`--should_learn=False`), by default, the `--experiment_name` should end with `Set4`, precisely being: `--experiment_name=[agent-type]_Set4`.
+ This is because the hyperparameters are set to this set's configuration.
+Of course, feel free to change the hyperparameters to other sets, as described in `final.pdf`.

 #### Baselines